How can we help you today?

 • Example: A home decor blogger links to furniture or wall art.
 When dedicated readers buy through that link, the blogger earns a share of the sale.

 You can place affiliate links in blog posts, product reviews, or email newsletters.
-Just make sure they match the interests of your target audience.
+Just ensure they align with the interests of your target audience.

 2. Display ads on your website

-Display advertising lets you to earn passive income by placing banner ads on your website.
+Display advertising lets you earn passive income by placing banner ads on your website.
 You earn money when visitors see or click on these ads.
-It’s one of the easiest ways to support website monetization and run a more profitable website.
+Global ad spend is on track to approach $1 trillion in 2025, which is great news if you want a simple earning method that works in the long run.

 • Where to sign up: Start with Google AdSense, Media.net, or Ezoic.
 These platforms are beginner-friendly and don’t require you to pitch advertisers directly.